raaghavbhyana/Youtube_Video_Summarizer/Readme.md

 - This project requires a locally installed Ollama application and the Llama2 LLM model.
 - Refer to the `langchain` documentation for setup instructions.
+- Use a high end GPU computer for faster output.

 **Upcoming Enhancements:**